-Becky has worked with some of the country’s most interesting agencies and brands.
-Her brand credits include NatWest, 3, Marks & Spencer, English Heritage, Microsoft, Schroders, and Santander.
+Becky has worked with some of the country’s most interesting agencies, brands and charities, including NatWest, 3, Marks & Spencer, English Heritage, Microsoft and Crimestoppers.

-Becky specialises in working with companies that sell complex, intangible or hard-to-articulate solutions.
+Becky specialises in working with organisations with complex, intangible or hard-to-articulate propositions.

 Jim’s worked in Australia, New Zealand, Spain and Holland.
 Now he’s in Reading.